 The risk-averse saver has log utility over consumption at date 2.
 We assume that if the low probability event that the stressed firm repays nothing on the rescue loan materializes at date 2, the bank will have to default on deposits at date 2.
 Anticipating their deposits to be haircut, risk-averse depositors will certainly run on the bank at date 2 to avoid being the one at the back of the line that gets nothing.
 In turn, anticipating a run at date 2 and thus possible zero consumption even with small probability, risk-averse depositors will ask for their money back from a stressed bank at date 1.
 Put differently, even though the bank is solvent at date 1, as in Stein (2012) it will have to repay its risk-averse depositors immediately if stressed.
-Such behavior mirrors that of institutional wholesale depositors such as corporations or financial institutions where their CFOs lose their job if they have inadvertently left low-yielding transaction deposits in a bank that is risky or fails - this induces extreme risk-aversion about wholesale (uninsured) transaction deposit accounts.
 The stressed firm also withdraws some or all of its bank deposits to make the date-1 rescue investment.

-The bank can raise long-term funding (that is, it can raise bank capital consisting of long-term bonds or equity) from the risk-neutral investor (an investor like Warren Buffet or a sovereign wealth fund), at both date 0 and date 1.
-The bank faces a repayment cost of $e_t + \frac{\alpha_t}{2}e_t^2$ at date 2 when it raises amount e_t at date t.
-The quadratic term could be composed of a variety of costs associated with long-term capital relative to short-term deposits, including higher illiquidity premia, higher term premia, higher borrower moral hazard, and due diligence costs.
-These costs could be significantly higher if the bank has to raise capital at date 1 when the economy is liquidity stressed rather than at date 0.
+The bank can raise long-term bank capital (consisting of long-term bonds or equity) from the risk-neutral investor (a Warren Buffet or a sovereign wealth fund), at both date 0 and date 1.
+The bank faces a repayment cost of $e_t + \frac{\alpha_t}{2} e_t^2$ at date 2 when it raises amount e_t at date t.
+The quadratic term represents costs associated with long-term capital relative to short-term deposits, including higher illiquidity premia, higher term premia, higher borrower moral hazard, and due diligence costs.
+These costs could be higher at date 1, when the economy is liquidity stressed, than at date 0.